Email: <firstname><lastname> [ at ] cse [ dot ] iitd [ dot ] ac [ dot ] in

 o Posture estimation and tracking

-Students not studying at IIT-Delhi, please read this before you write an email to me.
+Students interested in internships, please read this before you write an email to me.

 Students interested in research should consider applying to the MSR or PhD program at IIT-Delhi.
 You may consider MSR/PhD at School of Information Technology for interdisciplinary applied areas, Computer Science and Engineering for fundamental CS research or a PhD at National Resource Center for Value Education in Engineering for research in Yogic Sciences.